redpanda-data-blog/2023-migrate-postgres-db-dynamodb-kafka-connect/README.md

-# pg-dynamodb
+# 2023-migrate-postgres-db-dynamodb-kafka-connect
-Data migration from PostgreSQL to DynamoDB using Redpanda and Kafka Connect.
+Migrating a Postgres Database to Amazon DynamoDB with Redpanda and Kafka Connect